 In order to teach Siri words like this, we recommend that you use the AppIntentVocabulary.plist.
 Once you provide a plist to Siri, in examples like this where a ride-booking app has customized its ride names-- which are not real words in this case, as you can see-- RainbowCar without a space is not a real word.
 Users can now say the words and expect Siri to recognize them.

+The way you would register words like this with Siri is to use the custom vocabulary plist where the main pieces are the intent parameter for which you are providing the custom vocabulary item.
+In this case, this parameter would itself be of type INSpeakable and inside that parameter the subfields of the INSpeakable object can be specified.
 For example, you can give a vocabulary identifier for the SparkleCar which you are teaching Siri about, and the actual name that you're teaching Siri as the spoken phrase, and the pronunciation hint, similar to the one we saw in the earlier case for user-specific vocabulary.

 Having done this, Siri will now be able to understand requests like this where the user is using the customized vocabulary word which are specific to your app.

 Now let's talk about how you can test the quality of SiriKit integration with UI testing.